benjacoblee/lc-prep/tree-traversal/README.md

 ## [DFS Inorder (Iterative)](https://www.geeksforgeeks.org/inorder-tree-traversal-without-recursion/)

--   Create an empty stack
+-   Create an empty stack and an array to hold the values
 -   Initialize the root as the current node
 -   While true:
     -   If there is a current node, push it to the stack and set current to current.left
-    -   Else, while the stack is not empty, pop an item off the stack and set current to current.right
+    -   Else, while the stack is not empty, pop an item off the stack and push it to the values array.
+Set current to current.right

 ## When to use BFS/DFS?